StickyFloors/osim/UseCases/PractionerPlaybooks/sFractal/README.md

 ### 2.1 Deciding something based on what component/versions present
 The simplest decision use case is a subset of
-[Supply Chain Use Case 6 - usage across an organization](../../SupplyChain/uc06_component_useage.md) and asks the simple question "Is component blah present?".
+[Supply Chain Use Case 6 - usage across an organization](../../SupplyChain/uc06_component_useage.md) and asks the simple question "Is component 'blah' present?".
 This use case has many variants.
-The simplest example would be "Is Log4J present anywhere in my organization?". sFractal Counsulting would 'assume' (dangerous) the answer to be "no" since Log4J is a java library, and sFractal only programs in Elixir (90%), Erlang, Python, or C.
+The simplest example would be "Is Log4J present anywhere in my organization?". sFractal Counsulting would 'assume' (dangerous idea, they know) the answer to be "no" since Log4J is a java library, and sFractal only programs in Elixir (90%), Erlang, Python, or C.
-But better process would be actaully extract the information and make sure that component is not present anywhere in it's enterprise.
+But better process would be to actually extract the information and make sure that said component is not present anywhere in it's enterprise.
 Note that this is a 'yes'/'no' question.
 Only if the answer is yes do you need to go to other use cases